lake-wg/authz/draft-selander-ace-ake-authz.md

 # Use with Constrained Join Protocol (CoJP)

-We outline how the protocol is used for network enrollment and parameter provisioning.
+This section outlines how the protocol is used for network enrollment and parameter provisioning.
-We use IEEE 802.15.4 network as an example of how a new device (U) is enrolled into the domain managed by the domain authenticator (V).
+An IEEE 802.15.4 network is used as an example of how a new device (U) can be enrolled into the domain managed by the domain authenticator (V).

 ~~~~~~~~~~~
 U                                    V                              W